 08:30 – 10.30hrs Saturday 11th May – outside Ocean Lab

 From Goodwick Beach – we will all start ON TIME – the Stena ferry comes into the harbour to dock at 11:15

 Goodwick to Newport Sands car park is 11 miles (25mins) on country roads each way – so please allow at least an hour for the round trip.

 Will be 1 hour after the last paddler finishes

-The Royal Oak is offering another delicious discounted meal – come and join the fun and banter.
+We’ll be having another another delicious discounted meal (venue to be confirmed) – come and join the fun and banter!

 SUP: Open and Ladies

 As a race committee we have to be sure that every competitor who enters this race is capable, in all the above respects, to successfully complete the course.